 The student will focus on issues affecting the family, including childbearing, childrearing, geriatric care and intermediate health care needs of limited duration.
 The medical surgical health problems include care for the client in the perioperative period and the client experiencing orthopedic and simple genitourinary conditions.
 The course addresses several psychiatric disorders: anxiety and cognitive disorders, common child and adolescent psychiatric disorders.
 The student will have clinical rotations that provide experience caring for the childbearing family as well as caring for medical-surgical clients across the lifespan.
-Prerequisites: NUR 101 with a grade of "C" or better and BIO 235 with a grade of "C" or better and PSY 111 with a grade of "C" or better and SOC 101 with a grade of "C" or better or with concurrency and PSY 201 with a grade of "C" or better or with concurrency.
-Corequisite: NUR 103 (must be taken concurrently).
+Corequisite: NUR\ 103 (must be taken concurrently).
+Prerequisites: NUR\ 101 AND BIO\ 235 AND PSY\ 111, all with a "C" or better, AND PSY\ 201 AND SOC\ 101, both with a "C" or better, or with concurrency.

-NUR 103 PHARMACOLOGY FOR FAMILIES ACROSS THE LIFESPAN
+NUR\ 103 PHARMACOLOGY FOR FAMILIES ACROSS THE LIFESPAN